Everyone’s best friend. 2001-2016

 for more information.

-Sadly, Willie, our golden retriever and best friend, passed away on November 19th at the age of 15.
+Sadly, Willie, our golden retriever and best friend, passed away last November 19th at the age of 15.
 I encountered him at the age of 3 at “Contented Critters Rescue in Makinen, MN.

-A new furry friend from “Rescued Pets are Wonderful” in Blaine, MN, two- year-old Chester Brown, has become the new camp dog, and has made a promising start.
-For example, he loves jostling with the resident cat, Cougar, and meeting other dogs.
+A new furry friend from “Rescued Pets are Wonderful” in Blaine, MN, two-year-old Chester Brown, has become the new camp dog, and has made a promising start.
+For example, he loves jostling with the resident orange cat, Cougar, and meeting other dogs, e.g., a recent visit from a rescue greyhound who, though initially shy, taught Chester what running is all about – around 40 MPH.
+And, last week, a large redbone coon hound got him really howling for a short time.

 “Two roads diverged in a wood…”

-Trail camera depicts one of the local wolves on our Wendigo ski trail system.
+Trail camera depicts a member of the Greenwood River Pack on our ski trail system.

 July 16, 2016: